ShayHill/article_install_vim_in_windows/README.md

 endif
 ```

 ... to let Vim know to open terminals in cross-platform PowerShell.
 The options `shell=pwsh` and `shell=powershell` are not the same.
-The latter is for Windows (blue-icon) PowerShell, which may not be as nice an nice experience.
+The latter is for Windows (blue-icon) PowerShell, which may not be as nice an experience.

 Vim colorschemes usually define colors in three formats: * `term`, a style name for monochrome terminals * `ctermfg`, a color index for up to 256 color terminals * `guifg`, a 24-bit (e.g., #008181) color definition for true-color terminals